ivard/irma_keyshare_server/README.md

 # IRMA keyshare server

+** NOTE: Don't use this!
+This project is work in progress and not yet finished. **

 The IRMA keyshare server is a server that performs a share of the IRMA cryptography, so as to better protect the keys on the phone.
 It is meant to work together with the [card emulator app](https://github.com/credentials/irma_android_cardemu).

 ## Configuring the server